-Finally, the Implementation Team will be responsible for ensuring that projects financed/guaranteed by the Investment Facility are eligible as investments which improve the efficiency with which energy is used or which reduce GHG emissions.
+Finally, the Implementation Team will be responsible for ensuring that projects financed by the Investment Facility are eligible as investments which improve the efficiency with which energy is used or which reduce GHG emissions.
 The IFC Implementation Team confirms eligibility of the transactions proposed by a participating FI under their umbrella facility agreement.
 In the early stages of the program it is likely that the eligibility checks will take place during FI's credit approval process, however, as the FIs get more comfortable with the types of transaction and the rules on eligibility, they will be booking more assets more quickly, and to ensure that the eligibility checks do not act as a brake on lending, the IFC team will subsequently focus on ex-post checks of the portfolio.

 However, IFC will defer credit decisions on individual transactions which utilize the credit line to the approved partner FIs, subject to procedures and guidelines established by IFC.
-Where FIs choose to take up the portfolio guarantee, IFC will perform ex-post checks of the guarantee portfolio.